What’s Stopping You Getting Help?

 It doesn’t really matter who you talk to first.
 Some ideas would include: a friend, family member, anonymous listening service like Nightline or the Samaritans, Student Union Welfare rep, personal tutor, student support services staff member, counsellor, or doctor.
 Decide who is the best person for you to talk to first.
 Be realistic about what each person can offer.
 If it doesn’t work out, try someone else.
 Talk to more than one person.

-Even if you don’t talk about how you are feeling, being with others can be an important way to break isolation.
+Even if you don’t talk about how you are feeling, simply just being with others can be an important way to break isolation.

 If you are moderately to severely affected by depression, and especially if you feel you are at risk of harming yourself in any way, then the most important first step is to talk to someone who is best placed to help you – a doctor or counsellor.